SoundBrainLab/EAM1-FFR/README.md

 2. Convert the EEG data to the Brain Imaging Data Structure (EEG-BIDS): [bids-conversion.ipynb](bids-conversion.ipynb)
 3. Preprocess and analyze the FFRs: [ffr_processing-minimal_mne-bids.ipynb](ffr_processing-minimal_mne-bids.ipynb)
 4. Preprocess and analyze the cortical ERPs: [erp_processing-minimal_mne-bids.ipynb](erp_processing-minimal_mne-bids.ipynb)
+5. Analyse the phase consistency of the FFRs and cortical ERPs [plot_phase_consistency.ipynb](plot_phase_consistency.ipynb)

 ### How to contribute
-Before making a commit, please set up the following gitconfig filter to avoid metadata clutter:
+Before running any of the notebooks, please set up the following gitconfig filter to avoid metadata clutter:

 - Make sure nbconvert is installed (pip install nbconvert or conda install nbconvert)
 - Windows: in a bash terminal, run: `bash setup-git-jupyter-filters.sh`